DaisyDDD/epycDissertation/README.md

 # epycDissertation
 Repository for my MSc dissertation"Investigating the relationship between network properties and the spread of disease"

-Three Notebook files to support our research.
+Three Notebook files to support our research. \n -ModularNetwork.ipynb
--ModularNetwork.ipynb
  This notebook is mainly responsible for constructing the modular network and performing experiments over it.
 -CorePeripheryNetwork.ipynb